-- coverage based on the availability of high density survey data
+- coverage based on the availability of HD survey data

-- depth contours at 1m interval, soundings with a 50m spacing, and essential Navaids
+- depth contours at 1m intervals, soundings with a 50m spacing, and essential Navaids

-The two Cairns bENCs included depth contours at 1m interval and spot soundings with a spacing of 50m (Fig. 2).
-The availability of depth contours at 1m interval (and their relative depth areas) made it possible to visualise grounding areas (on both ECDIS and PPUs) that were consistent with the 8m safety contour setting on ECDIS.
+The two Cairns bENCs included depth contours at 1m intervals and spot soundings with a spacing of 50m (Fig. 2).
+The availability of depth contours at 1m intervals (and their relative depth areas) made it possible to visualize grounding areas (on both ECDIS and PPUs) that were consistent with the 8m safety contour setting on ECDIS.
 This was based on a ship’s draft of 8m, a tidal height of 2m and the estimated reduction of underkeel clearance due to hull-seabed interactions throughout the channel.

-The dredged area covering most of the standard harbour ENC was replaced in the two bENCs by high density depth contours, soundings and depth areas.
-In 2017, the AHO carried out further consultation with key stakeholders and concluded that levels of detail would be limited to high density bathymetry and any other essential aids to navigation which lies within the coverage of the bENCs.
+The dredged area covering most of the standard harbour ENC was replaced in the two bENCs by HD depth contours, soundings and depth areas.
+In 2017, the AHO carried out further consultation with key stakeholders and concluded that levels of detail would be limited to HD bathymetry and any other essential aids to navigation which lies within the coverage of the bENCs.

-Finally, the risk of potential clutter on users’ displays (due to the high density bathymetric content) was managed by the AHO by encoding the SCAMIN filtering attribute within the ENCs.
-This embedded filtering attribute – that allows ECDIS and PPUs users to visualise information gradually as they zoom in – was adjusted on the basis of marine pilots’ feedback during simulation.
+Finally, the risk of potential clutter on users’ displays (due to the HD bathymetric content) was managed by the AHO by encoding the SCAMIN filtering attribute within the ENCs.
+This embedded filtering attribute – that allows ECDIS and PPUs users to visualize information gradually as they zoom in – was adjusted on the basis of marine pilots’ feedback during simulation.